firefly-iii/docs/docs/docs/firefly-iii/installation/upgrade.md

 cd ..
 ```

-To make sure your webserver serves you the new Firefly III:
+To ensure your webserver serves you the new Firefly III:

 ```bash
 mv firefly-iii firefly-iii-old